-1 DBS - Disclosure and Barring Service clearance

-Make sure a registration form for each participants has been sent to the Lay Ministry Administrator so that participants can complete a DBS Enhanced Child and Adult workforce with a check against the Child and Adult Barring Lists application online.
+- 1 DBS Disclosure and Barring Service clearance - Make sure a registration form for each participants has been sent to parishsupport@salisbury.anglican.org so that participants can complete a DBS Enhanced Child and Adult workforce with a check against the Child and Adult Barring Lists application online.

-IMPORTANT NOTE: If the applicant is on the Update Service, or has an existing DBS at the correct level with Salisbury Diocese with at least a 6 months until renewal at date of commissioning (DBS lasts for 3 years), OR will be processing their application locally with their Parish Safeguarding Representative, please let the Lay Ministry Administrator know.
+IMPORTANT NOTE: If the applicant is on the Update Service, or has an existing DBS at the correct level with Salisbury Diocese with at least a 6 months until renewal at date of commissioning (DBS lasts for 3 years), OR will be processing their application locally with their Parish Safeguarding Representative, please let Parish Support know.